Planning a Destination Wedding in Ireland: A Planner’s Perspective

 You are navigating time zones, unfamiliar venues, and a supplier landscape you haven’t worked within before.
 You have limited opportunities to visit in person.
 You are making decisions without physically experiencing the spaces, the light, or the flow of the day.

 Ireland, in particular, has its own rhythm.
 Venues operate differently than in the US.
 Timelines behave differently.
 Weather is not something to eliminate, but something to design around.
-The most successful weddings here are not the ones that try to replicate another country’s approach, but the ones that are built specifically for how Ireland works.

 Understanding the Legal Reality of Getting Married in Ireland